toamitkumar/blog-post/content/post/2022-02-02-devops-operations-in-bank.md

 > SRE apply engineering principles for the reliability of the product

-Additionally, the squad is built with different mindset of engineers.
-SRE thrives on crisis management and system outages while Platform Engineers are typical software engineers working on solving complex problems to enable productive in all aspects of the software delivery lifecycle.
+Additionally, the squad is built with a different mindsets of engineers.
+SRE thrives on crisis management and system outages while Platform Engineers are typical software engineers working on solving complex problems to enable productivity in all aspects of the software delivery lifecycle.

 ---
-This article brings an end to the 5 article series to build a Financial Services Product organisation with focus on bleeding-edge Engineering practices.
+This article brings an end to the 5 article series to build a Financial Services Product organisation with a focus on bleeding-edge Engineering practices.